zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 - Virtual background
 - Portrait and landscape support
 - Screen sharing (full-screen)
-- Cloud Recording (Additional license required)
+- Cloud recording (additional license required)
-- Live Streaming Support
+- Live streaming support
-- CRC Info and Invite (Additional license required)
+- CRC info and invite (Additional license required)
+- PSTN call in and out (Additional license required)
+- Live transcription and translation support (Additional license required)

 These features are available in both the default and components UI.

 The use of this UI Toolkit is subject to the [Video SDK terms of service](https://www.zoom.com/en/trust/video-sdk-terms/).
-Copyright 2024 Zoom Video Communications, Inc. All rights reserved.
+Copyright 2025 Zoom Video Communications, Inc. All rights reserved.

 ## Sample App